GSA/challenges-and-prizes/pages/fy23-year-in-review-b.md

         <div class="usa-card__body text-left">
           <h3 style="color:#c05600">Federal Challenges in FY23</h3>
           <hr>
           <p>Federal challenge data includes the number, prize amount, agencies, and challenge types for the year.
-In FY23, the most common type of challenge were those seeking ideas from the public, indicating agencies are leveraging prize competitions as a way to lower barriers to engaging the public and tapping into new audiences.</p>
+In FY23, the most common type of challenge sought ideas from the public, indicating agencies are leveraging prize competitions as a way to lower barriers to engaging the public and tapping into new audiences.</p>
          <p>
                  <span style="color: #c05600; font-size: 28px;"><b>136</b></span> Prize competitions<br>
                  <span style="color: #c05600; font-size: 28px;"><b>$173,293,500</b></span> Total prize purse<br>